-NOTICE IS HEREBY GIVEN that the 2017 annual meeting of stockholders ("Annual Meeting") of EOG Resources, Inc. ("EOG") will be held at 5509 Champions Dr., Midland, Texas 79706, at 2:00 p.m., Central Time, on Thursday, April 27, 2017, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2018 annual meeting of stockholders ("Annual Meeting") of EOG Resources, Inc. will be held at Heritage Plaza, Plaza Conference Room, Plaza Level, 1111 Bagby, Houston, Texas 77002, at 2:00 p.m., Central Time, on Tuesday, April 24, 2018, for the following purposes:

-1. To elect seven directors to hold office until the 2018 annual meeting of stockholders and until their respective successors are duly elected and qualified;

-2. To ratify the appointment by the Audit Committee of the Board of Directors of Deloitte & Touche LLP, independent registered public accounting firm, as our auditors for the year ending December 31, 2017;

-3. To approve an amendment to the Company's Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock;

-4. To hold a non-binding advisory vote on executive compensation;
+- 1. To elect eight directors to hold office until the 2019 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
+To ratify the appointment by the Audit Committee of the Board of Directors of Deloitte & Touche LLP, independent registered public accounting firm, as our auditors for the year ending December 31, 2018; - 3.
+To approve an amendment and restatement of the EOG Resources, Inc. Employee Stock Purchase Plan to (i) increase the number of shares available for purchase under the plan, (ii) extend the term of the plan and (iii) effect certain other changes; - 4.
+To hold a non-binding advisory vote on executive compensation; and - 5.
+To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-5. To hold a non-binding advisory vote on the frequency of holding advisory votes on executive compensation; and

-6. To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Holders of record of our Common Stock at the close of business on February 27, 2017 (the "Record Date") will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments thereof.
+Holders of record of our Common Stock at the close of business on February 27, 2018 (the "Record Date") will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments thereof.

-Beginning on or about March 17, 2017, the Company is mailing a Notice Regarding the Availability of Proxy Materials (the "Notice") to our stockholders of record as of the Record Date (but excluding those stockholders who have previously requested a printed copy of our proxy materials) containing instructions on how to access the proxy materials (including our 2016 annual report) via the Internet, as well as instructions on voting shares via the Internet.
+Beginning on or about March 15, 2018, the Company is mailing a Notice Regarding the Availability of Proxy Materials (the "Notice") to our stockholders of record as of the Record Date (but excluding those stockholders who have previously requested a printed copy of our proxy materials) containing instructions on how to access the proxy materials (including our 2017 annual report) via the Internet, as well as instructions on voting shares via the Internet.
 The Notice also contains instructions on how to request a printed copy of the proxy materials by mail or an electronic copy of the proxy materials by email.